-- Is this an innovative effort?
-Is it likely to enhance the formation of ethical STEM researchers? - Does the project include adequate grounding in the relevant research literature? - Do potential results have promise for broad utility? - Are there adequate supporting materials to document commitment from those individuals and institutions playing a substantive role in the project?
+- Is this an innovative effort? - Does the project include adequate grounding in the relevant research literature? - Do potential results have promise for broad utility? - Are there adequate supporting materials to document commitment from those individuals and institutions playing a substantive role in the project?